jellyfin/jellyfin.org/docs/general/administration/hardware-acceleration/intel-hwa-tutorial.md

 ### Verify On Windows

-1. Play a video in Jellyfin web client and trigger a video transcoding by setting a lower resolution or bitrate.
+1. Play a video in the Jellyfin web client and trigger a video transcoding by setting a lower resolution or bitrate.

 2. Open the "Task Manager" and navigate to the GPU page.